RupeshKumar4511/Web-Designing-and-Development/README.md

 when we use css then it is called saas.
 <br>
 when we use css3 then it is called scss.

+# Note :
+If you are working with vs code then you should install "Live Sass Compiler" to compile the scss files.

 # Operator :
 we can use all mathematical operator in scss.